 - They offer a 30-day money-back guarantee.
 If you sign up and decide it’s not for you, they do have a money-back guarantee, but I definitely encourage you to reach out to their support before canceling!
 They will be happy to guide you through any problems or questions you might have!

-And if you need help on how to set up a Bluehost account, check out my blog on Choosing The Best Blogging Platform for step-by-step directions.
+And if you need help on how to set up a Bluehost account, this post has easy-to-follow step-by-step directions.

 Step 4: Customize Your WordPress Site